dfamonteiro/blog/blog/content/posts/factorio-asteroid-chunk-recycling.md

 For every epic asteroid crusher in the setup we need:

 - 2.51 rare asteroid crushers.
-    - x2.51 increase relative to number of epic asteroid crushers.
+    - x2.51 increase relative to the number of epic asteroid crushers.
 - 6.3 uncommon asteroid crushers.
-    - x2.51 increase relative to number of rare asteroid crushers.
+    - x2.51 increase relative to the number of rare asteroid crushers.
 - 21.11 common asteroid crushers.
-    - x3.35 increase relative to number of uncommon asteroid crushers.
+    - x3.35 increase relative to the number of uncommon asteroid crushers.

 [^2]: Power required by 545 crushers: 304.11MW.
 Average power consumption of the Principality of Liechtenstein in 2015: 44.9MW.